microsoft/wpa/.github/analyst_guide.md

 ## Additional Resources

-As you start actively using *wpa* for analysis, make sure to leaverage these additional resources:
+As you use **wpa** for analysis, make sure to leaverage these additional resources:

 1. Our official <a href="https://github.com/microsoft/wpa/blob/main/man/figures/wpa%20cheatsheet_20201116.pdf">**wpa** cheat sheet</a>.
 2. A growing list of <a href="https://microsoft.github.io/wpa/articles/">articles</a> with detailed walkthroughs, written by multiple contributors.